From my comments queue:

-After a lull in attacks last fall, suicide bombings are picking up again in the city, and the bombers are taking out civilian soft targets –shopping malls, supermarkets, and guesthouses.
-The longer you stay, the more likely it is that you will experience a spectacular attack.
-If you’re here for more than a month, you can almost count on being close to something; this is one of the grim mathematical truths of Kabul.
-Three weeks into my time here, Taliban commandos attacked a few blocks from my house.
+The longer you stay, the more likely it is that you will experience a spectacular attack firsthand.
+If you’re in the city for several months straight, you can count on being around for some kind of violent event; this is one of the grim mathematical truths of Kabul.
+Three weeks into my first year, Taliban commandos attacked a few blocks from my house.
 The massive car bomb jarred me awake and I lay on my bedroll listening to the ensuing gun-battle while my journalist housemate rushed into the mayhem, cameras in hand.
 You’ll never forget your first bombing — the sound of it and the indescribable change in the air in the moments immediately after the explosion.
-A friend of mine recently drove into an attack on a shopping mall in the center of the city.
+A friend of mine drove into an attack on a shopping mall during the summer of 2011.
 Before her taxi turned around, she saw a bloodied man being dragged away from the scene and a dismembered leg lying on the road.
 It was her first bombing.

 Housing

 Low profile is the name of the game.
 This means avoiding large, well-known guesthouses.
 Ask around before you arrive and stay with other expats in an established, out-of-the-way house, or, even better, with a combination of expats and young Afghan professionals.
 Look for a house with high compound walls, set back from the street, and located in a mostly Afghan or mixed Afghan-expat neighborhood.
-Avoid anywhere with attention-catching blast walls, Hescoes, or a guard hut visible from the street.

 Transportation